KennethJAllen/ygo-small-world/README.md

 Card names must be typed to exactly match the actual card name, including using capital letters and symbols.
 Exact card names can be found in the [Yu-Gi-Oh! card database](https://ygoprodeck.com/card-database/).

+### Generate Bridges from YDK File

-To get a list of names from a `.ydk` file, you can simply run the `find_best_bridges_from_ydk` function.
+A `.ydk` file is a file containing card IDs from a deck.
+It is supported by programs such as YGOPRO, YGOPRODeck, Duelingbook, and Yu-Gi-Oh!
+Dueling Nexus.
+To get a list of bridges from a `.ydk` file, you can simply run the `find_best_bridges_from_ydk` function.
 An example is given in the notebook.

 ## Small World Mathematics
 We can use [graph theory](https://en.wikipedia.org/wiki/Graph_theory) to calculate which cards can and cannot be searched starting from any card.